NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B) has an additional endlag frame on hit to prevent 5BB infinite
 - 5BB(A) hitbox duration increased by one frame to better match the animation
 - 5BBA(A) has more lift
+- 6B
-- 6B animation changed to be the 4B(B) animation and staggers, when done in combo it is vanilla
+  - Animation changed to be the 4B(B) animation and staggers
+  - When done in combo it is vanilla
+- 6B(A)
+  - Has more lift
+  - Is super cancellable
+  - Less blockstun
-- 6B(A) has more lift, is super cancellable, less blockstun; if holding 6 when it comes out does 6A
+  - If holding 6 when it comes out does 6A
+- 2B
-- 2B hitbox duration increased by 1 frame, launches, lift adjusted
+  - Hitbox duration increased by 1 frame
+  - Launches
+  - Lift adjusted
+- 8A
+  - Teleports in front of the opponent
+  - Can be grabbed
-- 8A teleports in front of the opponent; can be grabbed; cannot do follow ups on whiff
+  - Cannot do follow ups on whiff
+- 8B
-- 8B both hits have slightly more lift; two less frames recovery on landing
+  - Both hits have slightly more lift
+  = Two less frames recovery on landing
 - 8B(B) added as JB
+- RB
+  - Changed to be strong on block
+  - Launches upwards
-- RB: Changed to be strong on block, launches upwards, hitbox duration increased by 8 frames
+  - Hitbox duration increased by 8 frames
+- JB
-- JB doesn't float as high in the startup; has slightly more height and launch angle change
+  - Doesn't float as high in the startup
+  - Has slightly more height and launch angle change
+- 5A
+  - Is super cancellable
-- 5A: Is super cancellable, turns back turned opponents around; slightly more lift
+  - Turns back turned opponents around
+  - Slightly more lift
+- 6A
-- 6A: Second hit launches far and away, Y cancel removed
+  - Second hit launches far and away
+  - Y cancel removed
+- 4A
+  - Window improved
-- 4A window improved, can move immediately on appearance
+  - Can move immediately on appearance
 - 2A launches instead of sweeps with more lift
+- Throw works both sides
-- Throw works both sides; throw does 20 damage with no gate or 1 gate open
+- Throw does 20 damage with no gate or 1 gate open
 - 2Y does a knockdown throw that does 30 damage
+- 5X
+  - Slightly bigger shoulder hitbox
+  - More duration
-- 5X slightly bigger shoulder hitbox, more duration, begins moving 2 frames sooner, activator does 10 damage in both gated form; damage on activation changed from 71 to 66 and 81
+  - Begins moving 2 frames sooner
+  - Activator does 10 damage in both gated form
+  - Damage on activation changed from 71 to 66 and 81
+- 2X
-- 2X can be done with no gates open, activator does 10 damage in both gate forms; activated does 72 and 87 damage from 90
+  - Can be done with no gates open
+  - Activator does 10 damage in both gate forms
+  - Activated does 72 and 87 damage from 90
 - RKnJ made to work like RB
 - GRKnJ changed to be a mid from a high